Zinphraek/Event-Venue-UI-Demo/README.md

-# Le Prestige Hall UI.
+# Le Prestige Hall UI Demo.

-This is the UI (User Interface) for [Le Prestige Hall, Inc](https://www.leprestigehall.net).
+This is a demo version UI (User Interface) for [Le Prestige Hall, Inc](https://www.leprestigehall.net).

 # Pre-requisite

 * A standalone configured Keycloak app version 20.0.3 or higher.
 * An instance of the API runing.
-For more info, visit https://github.com/Zinphraek/Event-Venue-API-
+For more info, visit https://github.com/Zinphraek/Event-Venue-API-Demo

 ## Quick start.